lsulibraries/LibraryBouncer/README.md

 - returns a json response with that person's Symphony expiration date

-  - {"expiration": "yyyy-mm-dd"}
+  - {"user": "Last, First Middle", "expiration": "yyyy-mm-dd"}
-  - gives "1900-01-01" for id's not found in Symphony

-- reasoning:
+- big picture:

   - The challenge is to log in and gather info from the Symphony server
-  - but the Symphony login passwords and other private info must be protected.
+  - while protecting the Symphony login passwords and other secrets.
-  - If we store those secrets on a public computer, then a bad actor can hack our Symphony database. (bad)
+  - If we store those secrets on a public computer, then a bad actor can hack our Symphony database.
-  - So we run a server hidden in the bowels of the library IT stack
+  - So we create a tiny server within the library IT stack
-  - that stores the secrets in a safe place
+  - that stores the secrets in a safe place and
-  - and only shares to the world info that is not secret.
+  - only shares to the world info that is not secret.
-  - By 'not secret info' I mean account expiration date.
-  - So, while the server is accessible to anyone inside the lsu network, it only returns info we are comfortable sharing to everyone (including bad actors).
+  - So, while the server's port is accessible to anyone inside the lsu network, it only returns info we are comfortable sharing to everyone (including bad actors).
-  - Later we will talk about the interface program that queries this server.
+  - Later we will talk about an interface program that queries this server.

 - to build: